rsd-raul/Cloud-Computing-Project/README.txt

 # Cloud Computing Project w.
 Python

 Description:

     This project objective is to learn how to control and manage Cloud Computing platforms such as Amazon Web Services or OpenStack based ones with Python.
 By using pre-developed scripts, administrator menus and automating processes we can precisely control and take advantage of the power of the cloud and the versatility and scalability it offers.

-    As this is a education-oriented project, methods and functions will be explained for better comprehension.
+    As this is a education-oriented project, code will be explained for better comprehension.

 Libraries: